mifpasoti/Gtk-Demos/hotnews.md

 Introduction

+To run the demos, use the command:  ./demos

+To make changes to the demos, use any text editor, then run the demos again.

 These demos demonstrate using Gtk directly from a higher level language.
 None of the demos have any low level code in them.
 There is no need for any makefiles, C compilers, or any other low level stuff.
 There is probably no need to install Gtk, because it's probably already used by your Linux.